 Of course, their results will depend a lot on how engaged they are in the process and how ready they are to make a change in their financial life.
 (I’ll talk more about who benefits the most from financial coaching in just a minute.)

 In addition, financial coaching can help you cut down on interest you pay on your debt.

 For example, I pulled up a debt profile of one of my recent clients.
 She and her husband owed over $50,000 in an assortment of car loans, credit cards, medical debt, and personal loans.

 They had tried to pay off debt before, but were never able to get traction.
 Instead, there always seemed to be more month than money and they were constantly sinking further into debt.

-Together we put together a plan, and they’re now not only do they have their 1-month emergency fund completed, but they’re also on track to pay off debt and to save over $7,192 in interest payments.
+Together we put together a plan, and now not only do they have their 1-month emergency fund completed, but they’re also on track to pay off debt faster and to save over $7,192 in interest payments.

 Again, you can see how the relatively small cost of financial coaching pays dividends when you can avoid thousands of dollars in interest payments, on top of saving money and paying off debt.